ccdc-opensource/on-site-webcsd/docs/single-sign-on.md

 please contact [support@ccdc.cam.ac.uk](mailto:support@ccdc.cam.ac.uk) for assistance but please note that due to the breadth of potential systems that could be used, the help we can offer for setup may be limited.

-Once the configuration is complete, restart the stack with the command
+Once the configuration is complete, restart the stack with a command including all the necessary yml files e.g.

 `docker compose -f docker-compose.yml -f docker-compose.ssl.yml -f docker-compose.ldap.yml up -d`